Influenza vaccine for children

 If your child doesn't meet the free flu vaccine criteria there will be a cost for the flu vaccine.
 Ask your doctor, nurse, healthcare provider, or pharmacy if you’re not sure.

-If you are not eligible for a free flu vaccine, it can cost between $25 and $45.
+If you aren't eligible for a free flu vaccine, it can cost between $25 and $45.

 • Children aged 6 months to under 9 years: Talk to your vaccinator – if it's your child's first flu vaccine, they'll need 2 vaccinations (4 weeks apart).
 This is because they may not have any immunity to the flu.
 It they have had a flu vaccine before, they will only need 1 dose.